LPC-CSDept/csci-assignments-Atypics3/Final/q1_explanation.md

 In the data segment of the header, we see 3 things in it:

-- numOfDigits, a integer variable which holds the number of digits
+- `numOfDigits`, a integer variable which holds the number of digits
-- inputMsg, a string variable which outputs the input message
+- `inputMsg`, a string variable which outputs the input message
-- resultMsg, a string variable which outputs the result message The text segment and `globl main` are set by default.
+- `resultMsg`, a string variable which outputs the result message The text segment and `globl main` are set by default.
   <br /> <br />